Alan J. Pfeuffergriffin-davislaw

 Alan has extensive experience in all aspects of federal criminal law, including narcotics trafficking cases, firearm cases, money laundering cases, bank robbery cases, tax evasion cases, wire, bank, and mail fraud cases, FIRST STEP Act sentence-reduction cases, death penalty cases, mitigation cases, civil forfeiture actions, and all forms of federal appellate law.

 Alan recently moved to Meigs County, Tennessee where he brings his wealth of knowledge to Griffin & Davis, PLLC.
 In his spare time, he enjoys playing chess, fishing, and traveling.
 Alan is currently a Meigs County Election Judge and a member of the Roane County Fraternal Order of Police.
 He is also a former co-chair of a national ABA committee and former member of the International Association of Chiefs of Police.
+When he is not traveling the country for cases, Alan works out of our Kingston office.

 Alan’s relevant cases include: